 In his lecture, Professor Ito began by introducing the various businesses of Crypton Future Media, Inc. and then explained to the students how to create sounds and songs using software as an "introduction to digital sound.Of the sensory functions, hearing is the first to which humans respond.He stated that DTM (Desk Top Music = computer-based music production) requires equipment (audio, speakers, etc.), software (including effectors and other plug-ins), and sound sources (virtual instruments, etc.).He explained that virtual instrumentation has gradually evolved from hardware samplers to software samplers in the 2000s, and has expanded to include software that creates sounds for drums, piano, and wind instruments.So, we began to talk about the possibility of using software to create human voices, and Hatsune Miku was born.In addition to the singing synthesis technology, the integration of the characters has made the Vocaloid more relatable," he said.

-Hatsune Miku has expanded from singing and voice to dancing, moving images, cosplay, figures, and other forms of expression.Commercialization has continued, and many collaborations have been realized, including fashion, opera, robots, racing teams, video games, Japanese drums, and popular TV animation characters.This year, the emblem was also used as the city emblem of Chiba City for a limited time on August 31, the birthday of "Hatsune Miku".
+Hatsune Miku has expanded its expression from singing and voice to dancing, moving images, cosplay, and figurines.Commercialization has continued, and many collaborations have been realized, including fashion, opera, robots, racing teams, video games, Japanese drums, and popular TV animation characters.This year, the emblem was also used as the city emblem of Chiba City for a limited time on August 31, the birthday of "Hatsune Miku".

 Professor Ito introduced that a Chinese version of Hatsune Miku was born and the first Shanghai concert was realized in September 2017.He revealed that the 2018 Magical Mirai will be held in Osaka in addition to the usual Makuhari Messe.After 10 years, "Hatsune Miku" will continue to be loved by many people around the world.

-Mr. Ito became a professor at KCGI in April 2013.In recognition of his international activities and technological innovations, he was awarded the Medal with Blue Ribbon in the fall of 2013.KCGI and KCG have mutual class exchanges and have a system for auditing each other's classes.Not only students in the Contents Business Course at KCGI, but also students in the KCG Art and Design Department, Digital Game Department, Computer Science Department, Information Processing Department, IT Voice Actor Course, and other content-related courses can learn a lot from the efforts of Professor Ito.
+Mr. Ito became a professor at KCGI in April 2013.In recognition of his international activities and technological innovations, he was awarded the Medal with Blue Ribbon in the fall of 2013.KCGI and KCG have mutual class exchanges and have a system for auditing each other's classes.Not only students in the Contents Business Course at KCGI, but also students in the KCG Art and Design Department, Digital Game Department, Computer Science Department, Information Processing Department, IT Voice Actor Course, and other content-related courses will learn a lot from Professor Ito's efforts.